 If you are seeing a therapist or psychiatric provider, I will also send a release of information to be completed before the appointment.
 It's entirely your choice whether or not to sign the release, but I require it in order for me to write the letter.

 After the forms are submitted, you'll reach a link to schedule the assessment session.
 This will be on the "Thank You" page, following submission of the form.

 Assessment appointments are held on Mondays from 1-4pm and occasional Fridays.
 Appointments are typically booked out 2-3 weeks and availability is limited.

 We will meet for the appointment session through a HIPAA-secure version of Google Meet.

 During the session we'll review any necessary pieces of information from the forms, and review the letter together.

-After the letter is completed, I securely send the letter to my supervisor for her signature.
-After she signs it, she will send it securely back to me.
+After the letter is completed, I securely send the letter to you by email.

 I will send the letter to you by password-protected email.
 The letter is then yours to send to whomever you decide.